pang-lee/CNN-RNN_baseball_movemnet_classfication/README.md

 train and test folder are using in model, random folder is getting out resource data for testing this model
 In deed it can classify the most of the video data by changing the dataset

-##### The Online Juptyer notebook https://nbviewer.org/github/pang-lee/CNN-RNN_baseball_movemnet_classfication/blob/main/cnn_RNN_new.ipynb
+#### The Online Juptyer notebook https://nbviewer.org/github/pang-lee/CNN-RNN_baseball_movemnet_classfication/blob/main/cnn_RNN_new.ipynb
-You can also use nbviewr http://nbviewer.org/ and pass https://nbviewer.org/github/pang-lee/CNN-RNN_baseball_movemnet_classfication to get the code
+You can also use nbviewr http://nbviewer.org/ and pass https://nbviewer.org/github/pang-lee/CNN-RNN_baseball_movemnet_classfication
+to access this colab notebook online

 #### data-set preview